Murutu/personal-gallery/README.md

 ### User Stories
 In the app after you add your image in  the admin page, you should search for it to be able to find it.
-Click on the image to view location and also to be able to copy the link so that you can share it.
+Click on the image to view location and description.

 ### Technologies used
 * Django 3